 The wine regions have a wonderful atmosphere throughout the entire autumn season, making this a great time to visit even if your dates don’t coincide with the actual harvest.

-→ Book a customised day trip to Kakheti to visit small family owned wineries with my preferred tour company, Eat This!
+→ Book a Rtveli experience in Kakheti and visit small family owned wineries with my preferred tour company, Eat This!
 Tours.
 Mention me to get a discount off your booking.

 2. Take a road trip & chase fall colours in Georgia